Do you remember a time before social media?

 Have We Become Obsessed With Social Media?

-It does seem as though we may have become obsessed with social media.
+It does seem as though we may have become obsessed.

 It’s interesting to read the quote from Mark Zuckerberg featured on the infographic.

-I don’t know that I’d necessarily say social media improves people’s lives socially – at least not in a real world sense.
+I don’t know that I’d necessarily say it improves people’s lives socially – at least not in a real world sense.

 Over To You